miwurster/poc-tosca-light/README.md

 The proof of concept implemenation is based on Eclipse Winery.
 The modeling tools has been extended to check existing and imported Service Templates for TOSCA Light compliancy.
-The first screenshot show the Service Template view of such a TOSCA Light compliant blueprint.
+The first screenshot shows the Service Template view of such a TOSCA Light compliant blueprint.
 Winery will flag it to be TOSCA Light compliant by adding a special logo to the top left header.

 ![](docs/tosca-light/st-lite.png)

+If a Service Template does not comply with TOSCA Light, Winery has been extended to produce an "error log" as depicted in the screenshot.

 ![](docs/tosca-light/st-lite-log.png)